 It is a statutory right for parents to withdraw their children from this subject.

 Throughout Years 7, 8 and 9 students will study a variety of philosophical and religious themes, both Eastern and Western, and ancient and modern.
 We introduce the questions of the origins of the universe, miracles, what is the mind and the self and we examine, criticise and question different accounts of life after death.
 Year 7 critically consider religious and historical claims about Jesus and the meaning of different interpretations of the Resurrection and other miracle accounts.
 Year 8 students look at cosmology and contrast science and religion, and Year 9 study epistemology, reflect on the limits of their own knowledge, study Philosophy of Science and learn the classical philosophy of Plato and Aristotle.

-Year 10 have started to study a History of Idea programme, majoring in Philosophy – they will listen to complex and intellectually demanding lectures on a wide sweep of philosophical themes, from classical to the present day, and work in seminar-like groups on the material they have studied, undertaking complex thought that emulates Sixth Form level study.
+Year 10 study a History of Ideas programme, majoring in Philosophy – they will listen to complex and intellectually demanding lectures on a wide sweep of philosophical themes, from classical to the present day, and work in seminar-like groups on the material they have studied, undertaking complex thought that emulates Sixth Form level study.

 Philosophy and Ethics at KS5